-I am a postdoctoral researcher in mathematics.
-At the moment I am a Chapman Fellow at the Department of Mathematics at Imperial College London.
-From September 2019 I will be an Assistant Professor in the Department of Mathematical Sciences at Durham University.
+I am an Assistant Professor in the Department of Mathematical Sciences at Durham University.

-- Spectral approximation for linear operators (spectral inclusion, spectral exactness, spectral pollution), with special emphasis set on unbounded non-selfadjoint operators
+- Spectral approximation for linear operators and operator-valued functions (spectral inclusion, spectral exactness, spectral pollution), with special emphasis set on unbounded non-selfadjoint operators

 - Convergence and compactness properties of linear operators